VarnaScelestus/RoR2/EphemeralCoins/README.md

 - Awards an amount of Lunar Coins to all players after removing all previous coins (default 0).
 - Lunar Coins drop rate changed to 5% / 0.9 falloff / 0.5% min chance.
 - Lunar Pods made free of cost.
+- The Frog made free of cost, and you only have to pet it once.
 - Bazaar Between Time Lunar Buds cost lowered to 1 coin, and refresh when the Slab (Lunar Reroller) is used, even if already purchased.
 - Bazaar Between Time Lunar Seer cost lowered to 1 coin.
 - Bazaar Between Time Slab (Lunar Reroller) made free of cost.
 Can only be used once.